-NCERT Class 8 Science textbook: Chapter 16: Light (Concept of light path and shadows) NCERT Class 8 Science textbook: Chapter 17: Stars and the Solar system
+NCERT Class 8 Science

+Chapter 13: Light (Concept of light path and shadows) (Nov 2022)

+Chapter 17: Stars and the solar system (March 2006)

 Introduction

 We have observed that the Moon changes shape gradually every day, from full Moon to new moon and back to full Moon again over a period of about one month.
 The changing shapes of the Moon are referred to as the "phases of the Moon".
 In this unit, we will understand some ideas related to the phases of the Moon, by doing some tasks and exploring answers to some related questions.
 After we finish writing the answers, we will discuss all the answers together and try to arrive at a well-reasoned answers.